Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Introduction

 \subsection{Outline}

-The outline of this manuscript is as follows: The concept of a system to be driven by a signal generator, as well as the proposed variational expansion and associated univariate frequency representation of the resulting autonomous system are presented in Section~\ref{sec:tf-qbsys}.
+The outline of this manuscript is as follows: The concept of a signal generator driven system as well as the proposed variational expansion and associated univariate frequency representation of the resulting autonomous system are presented in Section~\ref{sec:tf-qbsys}.
 We refer to the expansion and frequency representations as input-tailored, as they take into account the input described by the signal generator.
 The approximation conditions, which our reduction method aims for, resembles an approximate moment matching condition of the input-tailored frequency representations (Section~\ref{sec:towards-input-tailored-syst}).
-In this context the commuting diagram of Fig.~\ref{fig:input-tailored-sketch} also takes a prominent role.
-In Section~\ref{sec:approx-mom-match} our numerical realization is discussed.
-We particularly discuss the ability of handling non-standard input dependencies in our method in Section~\ref{sec:ext-var-appr-app}.
-In this context we also suggest an extension for other system-theoretic methods to handle non-standard input maps, which falls off as a byproduct of the discussion of our approach.
-The performance of our input-tailored moment matching method in comparison to the system-theoretic multi-moment matching and the trajectory-based proper orthogonal decomposition, as well as the proposed handling of non-standard input maps are numerically studied in Section~\ref{sec:assocmor-num-validation}.
-The three appendices provide expressions for higher-order univariate frequency representations, as well as details to the derivation of the variational expansion and generalizations.
+In this context the commuting diagram of Fig.~\ref{fig:input-tailored-sketch} takes a prominent role.
+Our numerical realization is presented in Section~\ref{sec:approx-mom-match}.
+In Section~\ref{sec:ext-var-appr-app} we discuss the ability of handling non-standard input dependencies in our method.
+Moreover we suggest an extension for other system-theoretic methods to handle non-standard input maps, which falls off as a byproduct of the discussion of our approach.
+The performance of our input-tailored moment matching method in comparison to the system-theoretic multi-moment matching and the trajectory-based proper orthogonal decomposition as well as the proposed handling of non-standard input maps are numerically studied in Section~\ref{sec:assocmor-num-validation}.
+The four appendices provide expressions for higher-order univariate frequency representations and details for the derivation of the variational expansion and generalizations.